KittyGiraudel/site/_posts/2012-01-01-git-tips-and-tricks-part-1.md

      };
      /**</code></pre>

-Now, this is really understandableé: I've replaced the test wrapping my ajax call by a 3-lines test checking just before, which reduces the indentation level of the ajax call.
+It's now easier to catch up with the changes: I've replaced the test wrapping my Ajax call by a 3-lines test checking right before, which reduces the indentation level of the Ajax call.
 </section>
 <section id="final-thoughts">
 ## Final thoughts [#](#final-thoughts)